 Facilitate Developer/ QA Collaboration on API Testing

 Developers’ API testing artifacts are reused and extended to simplify and accelerate API test creation for QA.
-As developers perform quick sanity tests on the APIs they’re developing, key request/response pairs can be captured via Tricentis Tosca or the free standalone API Scan app.
+As developers perform quick sanity tests on the APIs they’re developing, key request/response pairs can be captured via Tricentis Tosca, the free standalone API Scan app, the importer for SoapUI and Postman.
 The developers’ efforts can then be automatically converted into business-readable Tricentis Tosca test cases for QA—jumpstarting the process and reducing the learning curve for QA.
 If the team is already using SoapUI to check APIs as they’re developed, those tests can also be converted.

 From that intuitive interface, even less technical testers and business analysts can easily review and extend the test cases (for example, with more data variations) without worrying about JSON, XML, or XPaths.
 A technical view is always available in case it’s desired for additional insight or debugging.